friendofdog/se-docs/aws/cloudformation.md

 A stack is a single unit of related resources, provisioned according to a template.
 When a is created, updated, and deleted, it is done so in the stack (not directly).

-When a stack fails to build, AWS rolls back changes and deletes any created resources. `CREATE_FAIL` status in Events tab shows you where build failed
+When a stack fails to build, AWS rolls back changes and deletes any created resources. `CREATE_FAIL` status in Events tab shows you where build failed.
+To avoid failing builds due to template errors, use `aws cloudformation validate-template` to check.

 Change sets
 -----------